christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 Not only is the chain wrong, we also have the wrong constructor property.
 As you see in the previous code example it is pointing to Object, not **Child** as it should.

 ### Resolving the confusion
-The way JavaScript natively inherits is probably not how you would do things, but after looking deeper into this it is actually quite interesting:
+The way JavaScript inherits on its native objects is kinda weird at first, but after looking deeper into this it is actually quite interesting:

 {% highlight javascript %}
   var MyArray = (function () {
     var Constr = function MyArray () {};
-    var Proto = function MyArray () {
+    var Proto = function MyArrayPrototype () {
       Object.defineProperty(this, 'constructor', {
         enumerable: false,
         configurable: false,